brucek/brucek.github.io/_drafts/power-irv-pt1.md

 Seriously?!?!
 Politics today has devolved into an interminable cesspool.
 People are shouting past each other rather than reaching for common ground and commonsense solutions.

-And the thing that drives it all is the "First Past the Post" (FPTP) voting system.
+And the thing that drives it all is the "First Past the Post" (FPTP) voting system (aka Plurality Voting).

-Quick review - what is First Past the Post voting?
+Quick review - what is FPTP/Plurality voting?
 It's just how our Presidential (and most other US elections') voting system works today:

 1. You vote for only one candidate
 2. All votes are totalled up